 The chart does an excellent job of demonstrating why Warren Buffett prefers Equities over bonds.
 The bond position moderately smooths out the volatility that the equities experienced in the Tech Bubble in 2000 and the Financial Crisis in 2008.
 But in the long term the investor pays a steep price for this illusion of safety.
 What little comfort the investor receives from the small reduction in volatility simply is in no way adequate compensation for the reduction of capital appreciation in the an individual’s investments that result from the inclusion or the large bond position.

-This point is driven home by the fact that this particular twenty-five years included two very bad periods for the equity markets a 46% correction in 2000-2001 for the Tech Bubble, and a fifty plus correction in 2008-2009 thanks to the Financial Crisis.
-If there ever was a time when a 40% bond position would have improve your financial results it was the last twenty-five years.
-These two massive bear markets represent a time when you would expect the bond position would have demonstrated their maximum benefit, yet in both cases within a year or two of either crisis, the all equity portfolio demonstrated superior results.
+This point is driven home by the fact that this particular twenty-five year included two terrible periods for the equity markets a 46% correction in 2000-2001 for the Tech Bubble and a fifty-plus correction in 2008-2009 thanks to the Financial Crisis.
+If there ever was a time when a 40% bond position would have to improve your financial results, it was the last twenty-five years.
+These two massive bear markets represent a time when you would expect the bond position would have demonstrated their maximum benefit.
+Yet, in both cases within a year or two of either crisis, the Warren Buffett all-equity portfolio showed superior results.

 In this example the equities provided three times as much capital appreciation as the 60% – 40% portfolio for the twenty-five year period.
 For many retirees that capital appreciation might very well have meant the difference between out-living their money, and a long comfortable retirement.

 A carefully selected equity portfolio can leave the investor with a good deal more savings at 90 than he had at 65.
-Certainly, this stock selection is no an easy task.
-This explains why so many large money management firms have no confidence in their ability to do this, and this is why they use the doctrine taught by Modern Portfolio Theory as a cover for their lack of skill, or the anchor provided by their size.
+Indeed, this stock selection is no easy task.
+This explains why so many large money management firms have no confidence in their ability to do this, and this is why they use the doctrine taught by Modern Portfolio Theory instead of that taught by Warren Buffett as a cover for their lack of skill, or the anchor provided by their size.